apervashov/ai_document_assistant/README.md

 To resolve errors with Pinecone, you may need to temporarily delete or modify validators if an error appears in `validateProperties.js`.
 Try updating or reinstalling the Pinecone module if this error persists.

+### **pdf-parse package error.**
+   Comment the if(isDebugMode) statement in node_modules/pdf-parse/index.js
 ## Notes

 - **RAG Support**: With each query, the system retrieves relevant chunks from Pinecone, adding them to the query context sent to the AI model.
 - **Model Configuration**: Verify that all API keys and URLs are correct for the AI API to function properly.

+### Approach

+1. **Document Ingestion**:
+   I set up an Express backend to handle file uploads, allowing users to submit PDF or plain text files.
+Upon upload, the backend processes the file by reading its content, splitting it into manageable chunks, and then vectorizing these chunks.

+2. **Vectorization and Pinecone Integration**:
+   Each chunk is converted to a vector using a pre-trained embedding model, and the resulting vectors are stored in Pinecone with metadata for easy retrieval.
+3. **Retrieval-Augmented Generation (RAG)**:
+   When a user submits a question, the system generates a vector for the question and uses Pinecone to find the most relevant document chunks.
+These chunks are then used to enhance the context of the question, which is submitted to the AI model to generate a highly contextualized response.

+4. **Frontend**:
+   Built a React interface that allows users to upload files, view file content, and ask questions.
+It also displays file processing status for a smoother user experience.

+### Challenges Faced

+1. **Pinecone Integration**:
+   Some errors arose from incorrect parameter usage, like wrapping query parameters incorrectly or mismatched vector dimensions.
+Ensuring that vectors’ dimensions matched the Pinecone index setting (1700 for this setup) was essential but required troubleshooting.

+2. **Dynamic Path Issues in ES Modules**:
+   Using ES modules in Node.js meant that common methods like `__dirname` were unavailable.
+I resolved this by using `fileURLToPath` and `path` modules to dynamically handle paths.

+3. **AI API Context Limitations**:
+   I had to carefully design how much context (from retrieved document chunks) to include in queries sent to the AI API due to token limits.
+This was particularly important to keep responses relevant without exceeding the model’s input capacity.

+4. **Debugging External Module Errors**:
+   Some errors in Pinecone’s module validators required either updating, reinstalling, or even temporarily modifying modules like `validateProperties.js` to keep the project running smoothly.